vrmarcelino/CCMetagen/README.md

 ## Databases

-Donwload the indexed (redy-to-go) nt database [here - add link]().
+**Option 1:** Download the indexed (ready-to-go) nt database [here - add link]().
 This database contains everything in NCBI nucleotide collection, and therefore is suitable to include microbial eukaryotes in metagenome surveys.

-To build your own reference database, please refer to the manual (insert link).
+**Option 2:** Build your own reference database.
+Follow the instructions in the [KMA website](https://bitbucket.org/genomicepidemiology/kma) to index the database.
+It is important that taxids are incorporated in sequence headers for processing with CCMetagen.
+We provide scripts to rename sequences in the nt database [here](https://github.com/vrmarcelino/CCMetagen/tree/master/benchmarking/rename_nt).

+If you use the RefSeq database, the format is similar to what is required for Kraken.
+The [Opiniomics blog](http://www.opiniomics.org/building-a-kraken-database-with-new-ftp-structure-and-no-gi-numbers/) kindly provides scripts to download sequences in an adequate format.

 ## Quick Start

-First map reads to the database with KMA.
+  * First map reads to the database with **KMA**.
 For paired-end files:
 ```
 kma -ipe $SAMPLE_R1 $SAMPLE_R2 -o sample_out_kma -t_db $db -t $th -1t1 -mem_mode -and -apm f